-The concept tag in nGQL have a few differences from label in openCypher.
-For example, you must create a tag before using it.
+OpenCypher compatibility: The concept tag in nGQL have a few differences from label in openCypher.
+E.g., You must create a tag before using it.
 And a tag also defines the properties' type.

 In addition to simply describing the shape of a vertex in the pattern, one can also describe attributes.
 The most simple attribute that can be described in the pattern is a tag that the vertex must have.
 For example: